Fleet logo

 End-user experience

-Following are screenshots of the end-user experience when Fleet runs the script to install the extension (GNOME requires a prompt for installation of extensions for security purposes).
+The screenshots below show the end-user experience when Fleet runs the script to install the extension (GNOME requires a prompt for installation of extensions for security purposes).

 An icon indicating that this section has important information